13 Dealing with Data

 13.11.1 The common thread

-Many of the transformations and missing data techniques could possibly be applied in many modeling settings.
+Many of the transformations and missing data techniques can be applied in diverse modeling settings.
 Likewise, you may find yourself dealing with different target variable issues like imbalance or censoring, and deal with temporal, spatial or other structures, in a variety of models.
-The key is to understand the data, the target, and the features, and to make the best decisions you can based on that understanding.
+The key is to understand the data well, and to make the best decisions you can based on that knowledge.

 13.11.2 Choose your own adventure

-Consider revisiting a model covered in the other parts of this book in light of the data issues discussed here.
-For example,might you deal with class imbalance for a boosted tree model?
+Consider revisiting a model covered elsewhere in this book in light of the data issues discussed here.
+For example, how might you deal with class imbalance for a boosted tree model?
 How would you deal with spatial structure in a neural network?
 How would you deal with a multivariate target in a time series model?

 13.11.3 Additional resources